Adalbero I of Metz: Politics

 In the wars that divided Louis IV of France and Otto I of Germany in the 930s, Adalbero took the side of Louis in the contest to determine which of these heirs of Charlemagne should have control over Lorraine.
 He energetically defended his episcopal city from the German armies.
 However, when the belligerents concluded their differences in 939 he was obliged to open the gates of Metz to soldiers from the Ottonian side.

 In 950 Adalbero intervened as a mediator in the conflict between Louis IV of France and Hugh, Count of Paris.

 In 968, several years after Adalbero's death, the emperor mentioned Adalbero in a charter in which he described Adalbero using the adjective "sanctissimus" ("very holy").
 The fact that Adalbero's memory was cherished by Emperor Otto adds weight to the suspicion that any removal of his rights and duties as Bishop undertaken by Duke Conrad the Red in 954 (by which date Conrad was in rebellion against Otto) is unlikely to have been permanent.

 Death

-According to the episcopal records at Metz Adalbero died on 26 April 962.
+According to the episcopal records at Metz, Adalbero died on 26 April 962.
 Records at Sint-Truiden give his date of death as 23 February 964.
-There are also old history books giving the year of his death as 960.
+There are also certain history books giving the year of his death as 960.

 His body was taken to Gorze and then to the Abbey of Saint-Arnould in Metz where it became the object of much veneration.